Courage-1984/Dataset-Forge/docs/advanced.md

 **Testing:**
 All DPID implementations (including Umzi's) are covered by robust, non-interactive tests using pytest and monkeypatching.
 Tests validate that output files are created for both single-folder and HQ/LQ workflows, and that the API is reliable and isolated from external dependencies.

+### Menu/Workflow Patterns: Workflow Heading Pattern

+All interactive workflows and menu actions must print a clear, Mocha-styled heading before input/output prompts and before progress bars or long-running operations.
+This is enforced for all new and refactored workflows.
+See the Style Guide for rationale, code examples, and enforcement checklist.